-The roles and responsibilities of some of these key stakeholders are included in the ESMP, However the detailed and described responsibilities will be illustrated in the Environmental Impact Assessment Report
+The roles and responsibilities of some of these key stakeholders are included in the ESMP, However the detailed and described responsibilities will be illustrated in the Environmental Impact Assessment Report.

-Phase Potential Impacts Management/Mitigation Measures Target Level/Standard Responsibility Estimated Costs [TZS] Atmospheric air pollution due to emissions of exhaust and fugitive gases Combustion of solid waste on the territories of site and camps is prohibited; A speed limit for trucks should be observed Bush clearance through burning should be avoided CO-4.5g/kWh NOx-1.1 g/kWh HC-8.0 g/kWh PM-0.612 g/kWh Smoke 0.15g/m Longido District Council 1,000,000 Loss of biodiversity (both Flora and Fauna) Remove, without destroying, large Plants and ground cover where possible Replant recovered Plants and other flora from local ecosystem after construction The project proponent shall consult the experts for advice and for potential flora and stocks for re generation of disturbed vegetation in plant areas As minimum disturbance as possible Longido District Council Pre-Construction Climate change due to vehicle movement, bush clearance Transition to Low-Emission Vehicles: Promote the adoption of low-emission vehicles, such as electric vehicles (EVs) or hybrid vehicles, which have lower or zero tailpipe emissions.
+Phase Potential Impacts Management/Mitigation Measures Target Level/Standard Responsibility Estimated Costs [TZS] Atmospheric air pollution due to emissions of exhaust and fugitive gases Combustion of solid waste on the territories of site and camps is prohibited; A speed limit for trucks should be observed Bush clearance through burning should be avoided CO-4.5g/kWh NOx-1.1 g/kWh HC-8.0 g/kWh PM-0.612 g/kWh Smoke 0.15g/m Manyoni District Council 1,000,000 Loss of biodiversity (both Flora and Fauna) Remove, without destroying, large Plants and ground cover where possible Replant recovered Plants and other flora from local ecosystem after construction The project proponent shall consult the experts for advice and for potential flora and stocks for re generation of disturbed vegetation in plant areas As minimum disturbance as possible Manyoni District Council Pre-Construction Climate change due to vehicle movement, bush clearance Transition to Low-Emission Vehicles: Promote the adoption of low-emission vehicles, such as electric vehicles (EVs) or hybrid vehicles, which have lower or zero tailpipe emissions.
 Encourage incentives for purchasing EVs and develop charging infrastructure.
 Improve Fuel Efficiency: Encourage regular vehicle maintenance, proper tire inflation, and efficient driving practices to improve fuel efficiency and reduce emissions.
-Promote the use of cleaner fuels, such as biodiesel or renewable natural gas, where available.
-Restoration and Conservation: Support initiatives for the restoration and conservation of natural habitats and ecosystems, as intact ecosystems As minimum emission of greenhouse gases into the atmosphere Longido District Council Parts of Project cost
+Promote the use of cleaner fuels, such as biodiesel or renewable natural gas, where As minimum emission of greenhouse gases into the atmosphere Manyoni District Council Parts of Project cost

-Table 9-1: Summary of Environmental and Socioeconomic Management Plan
+Table 9-1: Environmental and Socioeconomic Management Plan